Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 Be the first to figure out the poisoned food and tap it.

 @TODO: EXAMPLE IMAGE (both showing card skeleton + one round played correctly)

+Later sets contain "safe food": they show a green checkmark and don't have a number.
+These are **never** poisoned themselves, but have a **permanent rule** that applies to this round.

+{{% /rules-block %}}

+{{% rules-block id="variants" heading="Variants" %}}

+{{% rules-block heading="Assemble your own deck" %}}

+You can mix and match _any_ cards you want!
+Below are some guidelines to help you.

+* Only the **Cookie** is required.
+(Especially if other cards depend on its inclusion.)
+* Use at least one card from every food category.
+* Including more card types makes the game harder and more varied.
+* There's no need to include _all_ cards of a type: you can shrink the deck for a shorter game.

+{{% /rules-block %}}

+{{% rules-block heading="Variant: Blind Smashing" %}}

+This is a fun variant to try.

+Instead of holding cards in your hand, everybody has their cards as a facedown deck in front of them.
+Each round, everyone simultaneously draws and reveals the top card.

+When you _win_ a card, you stick it back into your pile wherever you want.

+The last player who still has cards, wins!

+{{% /rules-block %}}

 {{% /rules-block %}}